PHARMACEUTICAL AIDS

 Selection Criteria for Colouring Agents

-- Certification status and aesthetics of dye
+- Certification status and aesthetics of the dye.

-- Physicochemical properties of dye
+- Physicochemical properties of the dye.

-- pH and pH stability of liquid preparations
+- pH and pH stability of liquid preparations.

-- Personal preference of consumer population
+- Personal preference of the consumer population.

 Advantages of Colouring Agents

-- Provide grace and better eye-appealing character
+- Provide grace and better eye-appealing character.

-- Help in fast recognition of medicine for poisoning treatment
+- Help in fast recognition of medicine for poisoning treatment.

 Uses of Colouring Agents

-- To Produce Standard Preparations: Ferric oxide coloured calamine
+- To produce standard preparations: Ferric oxide coloured calamine.

 Flavours / Flavouring Agents

-Suitable Masking Flavours for Various Product Tastes
+Suitable Masking Flavours for Various Tastes

 | Taste of Product | Suitable Masking Flavour |